Nioron07/Orbu/README.md

-# AcuNexus
+# Orbu

-AcuNexus is a self-hosted web application for managing multiple Acumatica ERP instances and deploying REST API endpoints.
+Orbu is a self-hosted integration studio for Acumatica ERP.
+Manage multiple Acumatica instances and deploy REST API endpoints with ease.
 Built on [Easy-Acumatica](https://github.com/Nioron07/Easy-Acumatica), a Python library for simplified Acumatica REST API integration.

 ## Features